ncatlab/nlab-content/pages/3/7/6/0/673/content.md

 For a lite introduction to the ideas in my thesis, see

-* [2-covering spaces](http://ncatlab.org/davidroberts/files/DMRAustMS09.pdf) - Slides from a talk at the 2009 Annual Meeting of the Australian Mathematical Society, at the University of South Australia.
-30 September 2009
+* _2-covering spaces_ - talk at the 2009 Annual Meeting of the Australian Mathematical Society, at the University of South Australia, 30 September 2009 ([slides](http://ncatlab.org/davidroberts/files/DMRAustMS09.pdf))

 Only slightly related to my thesis (and in a hidden way that never got written up) is this article:

-* _The inner automorphism 3-group of a strict 2-group_ (joint with [[Urs Schreiber]]) ([arXiv](http://front.math.ucdavis.edu/0708.1741))
+* _The inner automorphism 3-group of a strict 2-group_, joint with [[nLab:Urs Schreiber|Urs Schreiber]], Journal of Homotopy and Related Structures, vol. 3(1), 2008, pp.193&#8211;245 (available at the arXiv:[07081741](http://front.math.ucdavis.edu/0708.1741))

 category: people